PEAVY LAKE HOMES FOR SALE

 Lake Access:

 Peavy Lake's lack of marinas and boat launches makes it an ideal location to dock recreational boats.
-In the neighboring Browns Bay, boaters have access to North Shore Marina and Browns Bay Marina within minutes from Peavy Lake.
+In the neighboring Browns Bay, boaters have access to North Shore Marina and Browns Bay Marina within minutes of Peavy Lake.
 These marinas provide easy access to the water, dock slips, and off-season storage.

 Amenities:

-Peavy Lake is a popular fishing spot because of its small size and no wake regulation.
+Peavy Lake is a popular fishing spot because of its small size and no-wake regulation.
 The bay is also pretty quiet, which proves advantageous to fishers not looking to compete for their game.
 Peavy Lake is home to various fish species like the Black Bullhead, Bluegill, Northern Pike, Yellow Bullhead, and Pumpkinseed.

 Source Wayzata Historical Society®